Kathryn and Calhoun Lemon Professor; Centennial Professor (2004-2006)

 Ph.D., University of Missouri (1970)

 Twice recognized by Clemson with awards for excellence in research, and more recently as the University's Centennial Professor, Grant was awarded the Doctor of Humane Letters by his undergraduate alma mater, Simpson College, in 2002.
 During the spring semester 2005 Grant served as the Maxwell C. Weiner Distinguished Professor of Humanities at the University of Missouri-Rolla.
 He was awarded the Kathryn and Calhoun Lemon Professorship in 2006.
-Grant’s next book, The Louisville, Cincinnati & Charleston Rail Road: Dreams of Linking North and South, will be published in spring 2013 by Indiana University Press.
-His current book project is a history of the Pittsburgh-based Railroad Development Corporation.
+Railroads Without Borders: A History of the Railroad Development, will be published in 2015 by Indiana University Press.
+His current book project is a social history of electric interurbans.
 Grant serves as president of the international professional organization, the Lexington Group in Transportation History.

 Railroads and the American People (2012).

 Twilight Rails: The Final Era of Railroad Building in the Midwest (2010).

 Visionary Railroader: Jervis Langdon Jr. and the Transportation Revolution.
 Indiana University Press, 2008.

 Rails Through the Wiregrass: A History of the Georgia and Florida Railroad.
 Northern Illinois University Press, 2006.